-Given that the purchase of a property is likely to be the largest, or one of the largest investments you make in your life, it is essential that you obtain the best advice possible to ensure that your investment is made safely.
+Given that the purchase of a property is likely to be one of the largest investments you make in your life, it is essential that you obtain the best advice possible to ensure that your investment is made safely.

 Failure to have your conveyance handled properly can result in you losing hundreds of thousands of dollars and being embroiled in costly litigation that can run for years.

 In choosing your conveyancer you should consider the following matters: